Rain garden - Wanniassa (Lake Tuggeranong catchment)

 Rain garden, Athllon Drive between Langdon Avenue and Fincham Crescent, Wanniassa

-A new rain garden beside Wanniassa Playing Fields will improve the quality of water flowing into Lake Tuggeranong in two ways:
+This new rain garden beside Wanniassa Playing Fields improves the quality of water flowing into Lake Tuggeranong in two ways:

-- It will replace an informal parking area which is causing erosion, with sediment flowing into the creek and Lake Tuggeranong when it rains.
+2: It replaced an informal parking area which was causing erosion, with sediment flowing into the creek and Lake Tuggeranong when it rained.

 It will also be a valuable educational resource for students at the adjacent St Anthony's Primary School, with rocks and seating in two areas designed to serve as outdoor classroom spaces.

-The finished rain garden (comprising three separate pods) will have a combined treatment area of approximately 2,315 square metres and remove over 20,000kg of nitrogen, phosphorous and suspended sediment every year.
+The finished rain garden (comprising three separate pods) has a combined treatment area of approximately 2,315 square metres and remove around 20,000kg of nitrogen, phosphorous and suspended sediment every year.

-One tree will need to be removed but several new trees will be planted.
-Casuarina Cunninghamiana will match the existing trees and provide additional shade for the rain garden.
+One tree was removed but several new trees were planted.
+Casuarina Cunninghamiana match the existing trees and provide additional shade for the rain garden.

 During the final design phase, some changes were made to the original concept designs to accommodate services, community feedback and maximise water quality benefits.

 - The final design includes three rain garden pods instead of two which will enable better distribution of the stormwater across the surface of the raingarden, resulting in healthier vegetation, fewer maintenance issues and better performance.

 - The treatment area is 6.5% larger than in the design presented for community consultation, with a consequent increased treatment capacity.